-When you are creating sponsor ads, you will be prompted to choose the specific ad's display share.
+When creating sponsor ads, you will be prompted to choose the specific ad's display share.
 You might wonder what this means and how the percentage of the display share is reflected in the event.
-This article will explain the display share via an example that will hopefully help clarify the concept for you!
+This article will explain the display share via an example to hopefully help clarify the concept for you.

 If you set Google Cloud Platform at 75%, it means that all attendees will see that ad in the spot (the fourth tab in People's tab) for 75% of the time that they see that spot.
 So if they reload the page, they should see it 3 out of 4 times.

 This is a direct conversion, so there is no formula.
-The ad in the above example is displayed 75% of the time for any given user in any given browser or device session.
+However, the ad in the above example is displayed 75% of the time for any given user in any given browser or device session.
 The other ad has only a 25% chance of being shown.

-Whenever a user opens the app or refreshes the page, the ad is refreshed based on your display counts.
-Because of this, the same ad can be shown 2 times in a row, even with a low display share (however, the probability of that is low).
+The ad is refreshed whenever the participant opens the app or refreshes the page based on the display count.
+As a result, the same ad can be shown 2 times in a row, even with a low display share (however, the probability of that is low).

-🔍Note: The maximum number of sponsor ads that you can add within Brella is 100, so if you add 100 sponsors ads, each will get a 1% probability to be displayed.
+🔍 Note: The maximum number of sponsor ads that you can add within Brella is 100, so if you add 100 sponsor ads, each will get a 1% probability to be displayed.

 Written by Stephanie Campano Valenzuela.